 The Ross, opened in 2004, has undergone expansion in the last couple of years to accommodate the number of patients who seek outstanding care for their cardiac and vascular problems.
 Each patient care room has the capability of changing into an intensive care room whenever needed by the patient.
 Residents provide care on a general cardiology service, one acute coronary syndrome service and one congestive heart failure service.
 Experience with electrocardiology services are also available during elective or consultative rotations.

-Located approximately 6 miles away from the main campus, OSU East Hospital is a community hospital in the heart of inner city Columbus.
-Residents may spend time on elective consult rotations in pulmonary, infectious disease, nephrology and cardiology.
-Beginning its inaugural year, there is now a general internal medicine service on which residents may rotate, ultimately providing another opportunity to experience community hospital practice.
-There is no overnight call at this site; nocturnal care of patients is provided by a private hospitalist group.
+Located approximately 6 miles away from the main campus, University Hospital East is a community hospital in the heart of inner city Columbus.
+The two ward services for Internal Medicine interns and residents include a traditional General Medicine service and a Nephrology service co-taught by hospital medicine and nephrology faculty.
+Residents may also spend time on elective consult rotations in pulmonary, infectious disease, nephrology and cardiology.
+There is no overnight call at this site; nocturnal care of patients is provided by a hospitalists.
 The spectrum of patients at this hospital is different than at OSU Main/University Hospital.
 Residents care for more patients with isolated problems, such as asthma or congestive heart failure.
 University Hospital East is also home to the OSU Sleep Program and Wound Care Center.

 Residents rotate through many university and private outpatient offices during their ambulatory block rotations.
 The categorical resident continuity clinic is currently housed at the Martha Morehouse Plaza.
 Those residents participating in the Primary Care Track rotate at the newly opened CarePoint East Clinic.
 Residents also rotate through the Chalmers P. Wylie Columbus VA Clinic during their second year ambulatory block.